 You need to recover from the sedative.
 You might need to stay in hospital overnight while you recover.

 You might need to take antibiotics for a few days afterwards to prevent infection.
 You are at risk of an infection because bacteria from your gut can travel up the stent to the bile duct.

 A stent should keep the bile duct open and stop bile building up and causing jaundice.
 You should notice the benefit within a day or two of having your stent put in.

 Stents can become blocked after a few months.
-If necessary, your stent can be replaced by the same method.
+If necessary, your doctor can replace the stent in the same way.

 Pancreatic cancer can block the top of the small bowel (duodenum).
 You'll probably feel and be sick as the blockage stops food and drink passing from the stomach into the bowel.

 A stent might help to keep the duodenum open.
 This should give you relief from being sick, and so you might feel like eating again.